KAUZ-TV: KAUZ-DT2

 On September 1, 2024, KAUZ-DT2 disaffiliated from The CW Plus, and the network was then moved to KFDX-DT3.
 KFDX-TV's parent company, Nexstar Media Group, became a majority owner of The CW in 2022.
 KAUZ then moved its 24-hour local news and weather channel NewsChannel 6 24/7 from KAUZ-DT4 to KAUZ-DT2 on the date of the switch and KAUZ-DT4 was then replaced with Laff, which was previously carried on KFDX-DT3 prior to the affiliation switch.
-NewsChannel 6 24/7 was discontinued on November 13, 2024, and was replaced by TeleXitos, a Spanish language digital multicast network owned by Telemundo.
+NewsChannel 6 24/7 was discontinued on November 13, 2024, and was replaced by TeleXitos, a Spanish-language diginet owned by Telemundo.

+In September 2026, TeleXitos was replaced by programming from Gray Broadcast Sports Networks as the Red River Valley Sports Network.

 Programming

 KAUZ clears the entire CBS network schedule, with one exception.
-Due to its half-hour Saturday morning newscast, the CBS Dream Team block airs a half-hour later than on most CBS affiliates, and also airs over two days (the first 2 1/2 hours of the block air on Saturdays and the remaining half-hour airs on Sunday mornings).
+Due to its half-hour Saturday morning newscast, the CBS WKND block airs a half-hour later than on most CBS affiliates, and also airs over two days (the first 2 1/2 hours of the block air on Saturdays and the remaining half-hour airs on Sunday mornings).

 Among the local programs aired by KAUZ in previous years were Kauzey's Korner (later titled Kauzmo's Kolorful Kartoons), a long-running weekday afternoon children's program that aired on channel 6 from 1963 to 1967, whose titular host "Kauzmo" (played by Ronald "Cosmo" Gresham, an outspoken political activist, two-time Hawaii Big Island mayoral candidate and one-time County Council candidate) was named for the station's call letters.
 One episode of the series is reported to have introduced country singer Willie Nelson to television viewers for the first time.
 After Gresham relocated to Hawaii years later, the character of "Kauzmo" would later become known as "Cosmo", when he hosted a public access program on Jones Spacelink/Hawaiian Cablevision of Hilo titled "Cosmic Express" (named after his Cosmic Express newsletter), which featured news, political commentary, law study, spirituality, music (often played by Cosmo himself on flute or other instruments he made himself) and guest interviews (the Dalai Lama was among that program's notable guests).

 From 1979 to 1982, KAUZ served as the local rightsholder for the syndicated news and features program PM Magazine, which included both national inserts produced by program distributor Group W and local inserts produced by KAUZ (independent of the news department); during its tenure on the station, PM aired each weeknight at 6:30 p.m. following the station's 6 p.m. newscast.